Live Fast Motorsports: Car No. 78 history

 During the 2025 season, McLeod failed to qualify for the 2025 Daytona 500.
 On March 3, the team announced that Katherine Legge would drive the No. 78 car in her Cup Series debut at Phoenix.

+In 2026, McLeod qualified the team for its fourth appearance in the Daytona 500 and first since 2023 by advancing through the Daytona Duels.
+The team secured its starting position following the disqualification of Beard Motorsports driver Anthony Alfredo, who had originally finished ahead of McLeod in the qualifying race.
+On April 20, it was announced that Daniel Dye would run four Cup Series races in the No. 78 car, beginning with the race at Talladega.